Basic approach

 Initiatives to reduce steel usage

 Improving material yield is an important activity in pursuing minimization of material needed to make one product.
 Each production site makes steady and repeated efforts to reduce the size of materials by millimeters.
 Countermeasures against root causes are also important in preventing the outflow of defective products.
-Therefore, we also focus globally on activities to minimize loss and waste and reduce waste within the production process (reduction of 50% or more compared to FY2020 by FY2025).

-By using non-destructive testing equipment, we reduce scraps from daily inspections and promote overall resource-saving.
+Therefore, we also focus globally on activities to minimize loss and waste and reduce waste within the production process.
+By using non-destructive testing equipment, we reduce scraps from daily inspections and promote overall resource-saving and waste reduction.

 Reduction of waste within the production process(Non-consolidated)